aminya/setup-cpp/README.md

 # setup-cpp

-Install all the tools required for building and testing C++ projects.
+Install all the tools required for building and testing C++/C projects.

 The last setup-cpp action that you need.